 Michelle Malone is the CEO of Better Twogether, a Christian coaching and consulting business.
 She is also a Certified Parent Empowerment Coach, a Master Teacher, and a middle school leader who has worked with middlers and high school students for nearly 30 years.
 She has always had a passion for helping others — especially parents with teens and pre-teens.
 Whether serving her country, serving in her church, or teaching in various schools throughout the United States, Michelle has generously shared her time, talents, and treasure with others.
 Now, her gifts and experiences have formed her ministry.

 At the heart of who she is, lies her values: relationships, balance, honesty, and commitment.
-These core values have served her well and are evident to all who meet me.
-Strong relationships are vital to successfully navigating life’s journey, and it requires that you listen more than you talk.
+These core values have served her well and are evident to all who meet her.
+Strong relationships are vital to successfully navigating life’s journeys, and it requires that you listen more than you talk.
 Michelle learned the art of listening and lingering from growing up in southwest Louisiana, where porches were her podium and life lessons were shared through the power of story.
 These two superpowers are what make Michelle a great leader and coach.

 Last on the list but vital to relationship building is commitment.
-Principle Michelle is committed to passionately serving her clients.
+Coach Michelle is committed to passionately serving her clients.
 The work ethic she espouses is described in Colossians 3:23 — “Whatever you do, work at it with all your heart, as working for the Lord, not for human masters.”
 A commitment like this guarantees honesty, balance, and strong relationships.